-After creating the bootable disk, insert it on your computer and power your system on.
+After creating the bootable disk, insert it into your computer and power your system on.
 Then you need to press the function key from the keyboard to select the bootloader menu.
-In most laptops and computers, the boot menu function appears in ESC or F9 key.
+The boot menu function appears in ESC or F9 key in most laptops and computers.
 You can find the boot menu key for your machine by googling it.

 When the first boot screen appears, press the F6 button to enter the Expert mode.
 In the Expert mode, you can edit the boot options.
 To enter the broken image rescue mode, you need to write the following rescue value given below.

-When it boos successfully, you need to select the language, keyboard format, and other configurations to start with the live USB stick.
+When it boots successfully, you need to select the language, keyboard format, and other configurations to start with the live USB stick.

 Step 3: Mount the Disk Partition